 |City||Avg.
 Monthly Home Insurance Rate||Avg.
 Monthly Auto Insurance Rate||Avg.
 Monthly Rate of Bundled Policies|

 Average monthly rates are from effective SelectQuote customer policies between 4/1/2022 and 3/31/2023.

 Car Insurance in

 Unlike home insurance, which isn’t required in New Mexico, auto insurance is a necessary purchase for all licensed drivers.
 Finding affordable auto insurance can be as simple as comparing quotes from different insurance companies at once, but you need to know exactly what kind of coverage to ask about.
 Before you start shopping, familiarize yourself with New Mexico’s minimum legally required car insurance coverage—and the additional coverage you might need to fully protect your car.

-According to recent data, nearly 642,000 vehicles were registered in the state of New Mexico, and all of them are required by law to have insurance.3
+In 2021, over 619,000 vehicles were registered in the state of New Mexico, and all of them are required by law to have insurance.3

 Auto Insurance Laws and Requirements